CONTESTS AND AWARDS

 - An editing service uses a contest as a way to acquire pool of potential customers.
 The contest is genuine in that there are winners who get prizes, but everyone else is told that their work needs help, and receives a “special discount” offer to buy editing from the service.

 - A contest is run by a company that provides coverage for screenplay authors.
-In addition, guaranteed agency representation is promised for “exceptional” scripts.
+Guaranteed agency representation is promised for “exceptional” scripts.
 What’s not revealed: the agency is run under a different name by the same people who run the coverage service, and its track record is slim to none.

 - An awards program touts its vision and independent spirit, and makes much of the benefits that prestigious awards can bring to your career.
 There’s even a handsome trophy.
-Just one catch: the trophy isn’t free.
-Winners (who include just about everyone who enters) have to buy it.
+Just one catch: winners (who include just about everyone who enters) have to pay for it.

 Other predatory contests are run by questionable or fee-charging publishers.
 Often the prize is a book contract, and winners don’t find out until afterward that the contract terms are abusive, or that they must pay a fee for publication, or agree to pre-purchase large numbers of books, or pay the publisher for a publicity campaign (a good reason never to enter a contest that doesn’t allow you to refuse a contract if it’s offered).
 Or the publisher may provide the entrants’ contact information to a vanity publishing service or a fee-charging literary agency, which then sends out solicitations and pays the first publisher a kickback if any of the entrants bite.